irjudson/client/README.md

 });
 ```

-You can find a complete example for a device application of Nitrogen in the `chroma` project.
+You can find a complete example for a device application of Nitrogen in the [camera](https://github.com/nitrogenjs/camera) project.

 ## Listening to a device's message stream